jmacnut/NovaStar/README.md

 ◦Checkpoints will be unlocked as you fight through certain waves.
 ```
 </br>
-Check it out on itch.io soon!
+Check it out on itch.io at https://gamedevhq.itch.io/nova-star!